atraplet/ecos4j/README.md

 ecos4j has been tested on Windows 10 and Ubuntu 22.04 (WSL2) using the Zulu build of OpenJDK 21 and ECOS version v2.0.10.
 Since Panama is in preview in Java 21 `--enable-preview` is required.
-Additionally, use `--enable-native-access=ALL-UNNAMED` to allow classpath based code to invoke the native code.
+Additionally, use `--enable-native-access=com.ustermetrics.ecos4j` to allow classpath based code to invoke the native code.

 ## Java bindings